phantasmicmeans/ChatbotModel_kr/README.md

-Chatbot with Sequence-to-sequence Model Based on Recurrent Neural Network
+Chatbot with Sequence-to-sequence Model Based on Recurrent Neural Network_KR
 ============================================================
 by SangMin Lee